Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 In order to simplify the application interface and improve the logging performace, the following polices are enforced on the in-memory logging.
 - Only one In-Memory logging file is prefered as this improves the performance and simplifies the in-memory logging interface and its implementation.
 - Log Rotation Policy
-    -   Cron job to rotate the in-memory log for every 2 minutes.
+    -   Cron job to rotate the in-memory logging for every 2 minutes.
-    -   Size of file is restricted to 1mb
+    -   Size of the log file is restricted to 1mb
-- Size of of the In-Memory as bellow
+- Size of of the In-Memory reservation from kernel as bellow
     - 128mb on <=4GB
     - 256mb on 8GB
     - 512mb on >=16GB
 - Disk write policy
-    - Logs are written into disk by every 2 minutes.
+    - Logs are written into disk for every 2 minutes.
     - Logs are written into disk when user issue a reboot(cold/warm/fast) command.
     - During kernel panic, all the in-memory logs are written into disk as port kdump data collection.

 ## 2.6 Tech-Support

-The techsupport script is enhanced to support the in-memory log collection.
+The techsupport script is enhanced to support the in-memory log collection as well.
 During the tech-support collection, all the in-memory logs are included as part of regular syslog collection.

 - All the logs from in-memory.
 - All the logs which are already stored in the persistent disk.